boobalanv0506/Excel-Sales-Dashboard/README.md

 # Excel-Pizza-Sales-Data Analysis
-##Project Objective
+## Project Objective
 This project is to analyze pizza sales data using Excel and SQL to generate meaningful business insights.
 It focuses on evaluating revenue performance, customer ordering patterns, and product demand across different pizza categories and sizes.
 The analysis helps identify top- and low-performing pizzas, peak sales periods, and profitability trends.
 Ultimately, the project supports better decision-making for menu planning, marketing strategies, and operational efficiency.

-## KPI'S REQUIREMENT
+## KPI Requirements (Client Wants to Know)

-1. Total Revenue: The sum of the total price of all pizza orders.
+- To find the total revenue generated from all pizza orders.
-2. Average Order Value: The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
-3. Total Pizzas Sold: The sum of the quantities of all pizzas sold.
+- To calculate the average order value based on total revenue and total orders.
+- To find how many total pizzas were sold.
-4. Total Orders: The total number of orders placed.
+- To find how many total orders were placed.
-5. Average Pizzas Per Order: The average number of pizzas sold per order, calculated by dividing the total number of pizzas sold by the total number of orders.
+- To calculate the average number of pizzas sold per order.

-##CHARTS REQUIREMENT
+## Chart Requirements (Client Wants to Visualize)

-1.Daily Trend for Total Orders:Create a bar chart that displays the daily trend of total orders over a specific time period.
-This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.
+- To see the daily trend of total orders in a bar chart.
-2.Hourly Trend for Total Orders:Create a line chart that illustrates the hourly trend of total orders throughout the day.
-This chart will allow us to identify peak hours or periods of high order activity.
-3.Percentage of Sales by Pizza Category:Create a pie chart that shows the distribution of sales across different pizza categories.
-This chart will provide insights into the popularity of various pizza categories and their contribution to on to overall sales.
-4.Percentage of Sales by Pizza Size:Generate a pie chart that represents the percentage of sales attributed to different pizza sizes.
-This chart will help us understand customer preferences for pizza sizes and their impact on sales.
-5.Total Pizzas Sold by Pizza Category:Create a funnel chart that presents the total number of pizzas sold for each pizza category.
-This chart will allow us to compare the sales performance of different pizza categories.
-6.Top 5 Best Sellers by Total Pizzas Sold:Create a bar chart highlighting the top 5 best-selling pizzas based on the total number of pizzas sold.
-This chart will help us identify the most popular pizza options.
-7.Bottom 5 Worst Sellers by Total Pizzas Sold:Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the total number of pizzas sold.
-This chart will enable us to identify underperforming or less popular pizza options.
+- To see the hourly trend of total orders in a line chart.
+- To see the percentage of sales by pizza category in a pie chart.
+- To see the percentage of sales by pizza size in a pie chart.
+- To see the total pizzas sold by pizza category in a funnel chart.
+- To see the top 5 best-selling pizzas in a bar chart.
+- To see the bottom 5 worst-selling pizzas in a bar chart.

+## Summary (What was done for the client)
+- Calculated key KPIs including total revenue, average order value, total pizzas sold, total orders, and average pizzas per order.
+- Analyzed the daily trend of total orders with a bar chart and the hourly trend of total orders with a line chart.
+- Visualized the percentage of sales by pizza category and by pizza size using pie charts.
+- Compared the total pizzas sold across pizza categories using a funnel chart.
+- Identified the top 5 best-selling pizzas and bottom 5 worst-selling pizzas using bar charts.

+## Conclusion
+- The pizza business is performing well overall.
+- Customers show a strong preference for certain pizzas and sizes.
+- Sales patterns reveal clear busy periods for the store.
+- Top sellers drive most of the revenue.
+- Low-selling pizzas may need marketing improvement or menu changes.

+  ## Dashboard